meganfloress/canoninternet/docs/source/index.rst

 As a last resort, reset the printer’s network settings:

 On the printer’s control panel, go to *Settings > Device Settings > Reset Settings > Reset LAN Settings*.
-Then reconnect the printer to your Wi-Fi network.
+Then reconnect the printer to your WiFi network.

 `Click Here: Get the Live Canon Printer Support <https://jivo.chat/KlZSRejpBm>`_